-Over the years I have been the founding webmaster on a number of websites including ascs.org (American Society of Corporate Secretaries), niri.org (National Investor Relations Society), sugarbush.org (Sugarbush Soaring Association), boltonfair.org (The Bolton Town Fair), cessna195.org (International Cessna 195 Club) and others.
-I still maintain a few sites, including...
+Over the years I have been the founding webmaster on a number of websites including ascs.org (American Society of Corporate Secretaries), niri.org (National Investor Relations Society), sugarbush.org (Sugarbush Soaring Association), boltonfair.org (The Bolton Town Fair), cessna195.org (International Cessna 195 Club), phenom.aero (Phenom Jet Association) and others.

 |